sytranvn/tictactoe-ai/README.md

 full bitwise but with 9x9 board, it will be 81 bits.
 Even though python can expand variable bits for us.
 I just don't like it.

-# Windows
+# For Windows

-Windows user must install `windows-curses`.
+Windows user must install `windows-curses` by `pip install windows-curses`.

 ## Disclaimer